ibm-cloud-docs/codeengine/configmap-secret.md

 Before you can reference a configmap, it must exist.
 See [create a configmap](/docs/codeengine?topic=codeengine-configmap-secret#configmap-create-ui).

-From the console, you can reference only one individual key of a defined configmap or secret.
-If you need to reference more than one key-value pairs of a configmap or secret, use the [CLI](/docs/codeengine?topic=codeengine-configmap-secret#configmap-ref-cli). **ENRICO -- OK??**
+From the console, you can reference only one individual key of a defined configmap or secret per environment variable.
+If you need to reference more than one key of a configmap or secret, then repeat the steps to define another environment variable that references a different key.
 {: note}

 1. To reference a defined configmap from your app or job, [create an environment variable](/docs/codeengine?topic=codeengine-envvar#envvar-create-ui).
 The environment variable can fully reference an existing configmap or reference an individual key in an existing configmap.